apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/iostatistics.md

 This is different from the `FileSystem.Statistics` behavior where per-thread statistics are collected and reported.

 That mechanism supports collecting limited read/write statistics for different worker threads sharing the same FS instance, but as the collection is thread local, it invariably under-reports IO performed in other threads on behalf of a worker thread.

+## Statisic Snapshot

+A snapshot of the current statistic values MAY be obtained by calling

+# TODO: what is the method name ?

+This snapshot is serializable through Java serialization and through Jackson to/from JSON.

 ## Helper Classes